 Kass has taught in schools, colleges, and universities in New Zealand, Japan, Canada, and the United Kingdom.
-At the University of St Mark and St John he teaches research methods, social theory, and pedagogy on Physical Education, Sports Science, Coaching, and Public Health degree programmes.
+At the University of St Mark and St John he teaches research methods, social theory, and pedagogy on Public Health, Physiotherapy, Physical Education, Sports Science, and Coaching degree programmes.

-Kass is supervising graduate students researching mental health in sport, outdoor education and fathering, and student engagement.
-He welcomes enquires from those seeking opportunities for graduate-level study in relation to: socio-cultural issues in sport, physical activity, and public health; teaching and coaching pedagogy; educational practice; and any areas related to his published work.
+Kass is currently supervising graduate students researching mental health, physical activity and health, and parenting in the outdoors.
+He welcomes enquires from those seeking opportunities for graduate-level study of physical cultural practices related to health/wellbeing/illness, medical knowledge, and the environment, or any areas related to his published work.

-Kass’ research uses a range sociological theories and research methodologies to understand the relationships and effects between different ways of knowing, meanings, experiences, and practices in physical activity, sport, physical education, and public health.
 He has published in journals such as British Journal of Sports Medicine, Journal of Public Health, Psychology of Sport & Exercise, and Qualitative Research in Sport, Exercise and Health the latter of which he sits on the editorial board.
-Kass has presented his work at annual conferences of the British Sociological Association’s (BSA) Medical Sociology Group, North American Society for the Sociology of Sport, and Canadian Bioethics Society, and the International Sociological Association World Congress of Sociology.
+Kass has presented his work at annual conferences of the British Sociological Association’s (BSA) Medical Sociology Group, North American Society for the Sociology of Sport, Canadian Bioethics Society, and the International Sociological Association World Congress of Sociology.

 Kass has internationally-recognised expertise in research ethics.
 He has been a consultant advising NGOs conducting medical research on ethical, social, and cultural research challenges.
-He is currently Deputy Chair of Plymouth Marjon Research Ethics Panel and a member of the NHS South West (Cornwall and Plymouth) Research Ethics Committee, and a REC mentor for the Health Research Authority
+He is currently Chair of Plymouth Marjon Research Ethics Panel as well as Chair of the National Research Ethics Service South West (Frenchay) Research Ethics Committee, and a REC mentor for the Health Research Authority

 Gorcyznski, P., Rathod, S. & Gibson, K. (2019).
 Using health equity to guide future physical activity research involving people living with serious mental illness In S.R.
 Bird (Ed.)
 Research Methods in Physical Activity and Health (pp.317-323).
 London: Routledge